BrianRxm Coins on Television 109/135

 This scene was filmed at Virginia City's Piper's Opera House.
 The city officials decide to remodel the town as a tourist attraction which they need $35,000 to do.

-The town council decide to entrusting $2400 to Walter to take to Reno to gamble.
-The town treasurer Edward Andrews, who was against the scheme, and another official call on Walter.
+The town council decide to entrusting $2400 to Sam to take to Reno to gamble.
+The town treasurer Francis Oliver (Edward Andrews), who was against the scheme, and another official call on Sam.

-Walter doesn't like the scheme and tells the men it is like shooting dice and throwing "eleven the hard way" which means both dice having the same number and adding to eleven.
-Walter finally agrees and he and Edward head for Reno with a suitcase full of cash.
+Sam doesn't like the scheme and tells the men it is like shooting dice and throwing "eleven the hard way" which means both dice having the same number and adding to eleven.
+Sam finally agrees and he and Francis head for Reno with a suitcase full of cash.

 They stop at a cafe near Reno for a meal and encounter Tod and Buz.

-5. Walter, Edward, Buz, and Tod in cafe
+5. Sam, Francis, Buz, and Tod in cafe

 6. Suitcase full of money